The code of this tutorial has been tested against Eliom 5.

 That is probably all you need for a very basic Web site in OCaml.

 Instead of generating HTML in OCaml strings, we highly recommend to use typed HTML.
 It is very easy to use, once you have learned the basics, and helps a lot to efficiently write modular and valid HTML.
 To do this, use module Eliom_registration.Html5 instead of Eliom_registration.Html_text.
 See this tutorial for more information, a comprehensive documentation here, and a more advanced manual here.

 Have a look at Eliom's API documentation to see other kinds of services, for example Eliom_registration.Redirection to create HTTP redirections.

 Eliom also has a way to typecheck forms and GET or POST parameters.
 By giving a description of the parameters your service expects, Eliom will check their presence automatically, and convert them for you to OCaml types.
 See this tutorial and this manual page.

-Eliom also has other ways to identify services (rather than just the PATH in the URL).
+Eliom also has other ways to identify services (besides just the PATH in the URL).
 For example Eliom can identify a service just by a parameter (whatever the path is).
-This is called non-attached coservices and this makes possible for example to have the same feature on every page (for example a connection service).
+This is called non-attached coservices and this makes it possible for instance to have the same feature on every page (for example a connection service).
 See this tutorial and this manual page.

-Another interesting feature of Eliom is its session model, that uses a very simple interface to record session data on server side.
-It is even possible to choose the scope of this data: either a browser, or a tab, or even a group of browsers (belonging for example to a same user).
+Another interesting feature of Eliom is its session model, that uses a very simple interface to record session data server-side.
+It is even possible to choose the scope of this data: either a browser, or a tab, or even a group of browsers (belonging for instance to a same user).
 See this section and the beginning of this manual page.

 We suggest to continue your reading by one of these tutorials: